Vintage PC pages

 Allows a user-defined character set to be loaded (only used by 3270 terminal emulator software).

 The video switches on the motherboard need to be configured as EGA/VGA rather than MDA or CGA.
 Depending on what hardware is present, the video BIOS will adjust the settings to behave as MDA or CGA.
-For some reason the video BIOS is (a) located in the ROM on the keyboard controller card; and (b) mapped into memory in two different places - one from 0C0000h to 0C07FFh, which does the video self-test, and another from 0CA000h to 0CA9FFh, which handles mode changes, the display configuration table, and the keyboard.
+For some reason the video BIOS is (a) located in the ROM on the keyboard controller card; and (b) mapped into memory in two different places.

 The video card behaves rather like a 3270 terminal screen "in front of" a CGA (or MDA) screen.
 At startup, the 3270 screen is transparent and can't be seen; a terminal emulator program would make it visible.